How to pronounce ‘garage’ in British English? It may surprise you to learn that there are four different ways it is pronounced in the UK!

 How to Pronounce the /ʒ/ in ‘garage’

-A quick demonstration of how to pronounce it.
-Make a “dah” sound, and that spot where your tongue touches, leave a gap and let the air travel through as your vocal cords vibrate. /ʒ/ – It’s not a sound made with your tongue touching, but it’s in a similar place.
+A quick demonstration of how to pronounce it: make a /d/ sound, and that spot where your tongue touches, leave a gap to let the air travel through as your vocal cords vibrate. /ʒ/ – It’s not a sound made with your tongue touching that spot, but it’s in a similar place.
 You’ve got to leave a gap.

 Middle Class Pronunciation